This lesson will explain the structure of lipids as well as discuss their function in our bodies.

 Sterol

-A type of lipid containing only a glycerol molecule
+A type of lipid containing only fatty acids.

 This lesson has been an overview of the different types of lipids, and the structure and function of them in your body.
 In this lesson, you learned that lipids are nonpolar, and don't dissolve in water.
 They are organic molecules containing hydrogen, carbon, and oxygen.
 You also went more in-depth about fats, triglycerides, phospholipids, and sterols.